+Continuation of Japanese 301.
 Further acquisition of Japanese characters, and the development of conversational skills through reading and discussion of selected Japanese texts.
 Structural analysis of normal speech patterns.
 Preparation of written assignments.
-A continuation of Japanese 207.

-Prerequisites: Japanese 207 or consent of the Department

-[Note] All university level prerequisites for Japanese language courses must be met with a grade of "C-" or better.
+Prerequisites: Japanese 301 or consent of the Department [Note] All university level prerequisites for Japanese language courses must be met with a grade of "C-" or better.